sourcegraph-ce/terraform-provider-genymotion/README.md

 ### Example ###

-The following example shows you how to configure a LX branded zone running Ubuntu.
+The following example shows you how to configure Genymotion Cloud provider.

 ```hcl
 provider "genymotion" {